NJU-LHRS/LHRS-Bot/README.md

 ## News
++ **\[Ju2 02 2024\]:** Our paper has been accepted by ECCV 2024!
+We have open-sourced our training script and training data.
+Please follow the training instruction belown and [data preparation](./DataPrepare/README.md).
 + **\[Feb 21 2024\]:** We have updated our evaluation code.
 Any advice are welcom!
 + **\[Feb 7 2024\]:** Model weights are now available on both Google Drive and Baidu Disk.
 + **\[Feb 6 2024\]:** Our paper now is available at [arxiv](https://arxiv.org/abs/2402.02544).